ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 * **graphiql**, It can be a boolean stating whether to use [graphiql](https://youtu.be/5BwmvekYCpY), we want that so we pass an object describing the [graphiql options](https://github.com/graphql/express-graphql/blob/9eef4db29799e3f51dbf386ff779fd1c5f4e21fd/src/renderGraphiQL.ts#L10-L49)
 * **context**, an object that is passed to all resolvers and can be used to contain per-request state, such as authentication information, dataloaders, etc.

+## Exercise: Update your solution to use graphql-http

 ::: danger
 `express-graphql` was the first official reference implementation of using GraphQL with HTTP.
 It has existed since 2015 and was mostly unmaintained in recent years.